 Consulting

-After a decade in the field as an engineering leader and hands-on practitioner, I’m thrilled to be offering a consulting service.
-I can add value in three areas: technical consulting, mentorship, and workshops & teaching.
-Technical Consulting I love digging into thorny problems in greenfield and legacy code.
-A few areas I can contribute: Raising code quality (tooling, testing, monitoring & observability, building CI/CD pipelines) Big scary bugs An infestation of little bugs that keep lingering Process improvement Internal/external communication and meeting/ceremony refinement Refactoring Complex feature building Requirements gathering and story-carding Pair programming, code reviews, and hands-on coaching Technical writing and documentation modernization Mentorship I have been mentoring software engineers for a decade.
+After more than a decade in the field as an engineering leader and hands-on practitioner, I’m thrilled to be offering a consulting service.
+I am a strong contributor in three areas: technical consulting, mentorship, and workshops & teaching.
+Technical Consulting I love digging into tough problems in greenfield and legacy code.
+A few things I’m good at: Raising code quality (tooling, testing, monitoring & observability, building CI/CD pipelines) Big scary bugs Process improvement Internal/external communication and meeting/ceremony refinement Refactoring Complex feature building Requirements gathering and story-carding Pair programming, code reviews, and hands-on coaching Technical writing and documentation modernization Mentorship I have mentored dozens of software engineers.
 I love listening and helping people get better!
-Dozens of my mentees are successful software engineers in the field.
+My mentees are successful software engineers across the industry.
 I can meet on your schedule and cadence. ...

 April 29, 2026 · 2 min · Jake Worth